sandoche/NaivecoinStake-Proof-of-Stake-Website/README.md

 - [x] Improve style for readabilty
 - [ ] Add basic content of the tutorial
 - [ ] Add paragraph about the changed content
+- [ ] Give credit in the footer and the homepage to the creator (and every beggining of article?)
 - [ ] Check consistency and links
 - [ ] Update 'isValidBlockStructure' in naivecoin and tutorial chap 1 (and other code)
 - [ ] Update the part about proof of work